Innopolis-Robotics-Society/the_blimp_swp/reports/week5/llm-report.md

 4. **Report templates** – ChatGPT helped structure `reports/week5/README.md`, `reflection.md`, and `retrospective.md`.

+## Verification

-**Important:** All AI-generated content was manually reviewed and adapted to match our project.
+All generated content was manually reviewed, corrected where necessary, and approved by the team before being committed.